About the course

 - have at least one year's post-qualification clinical experience.

 - be competent in general clinical skills, such as forming a therapeutic relationship and communicating effectively.
-A foundation of basic clinical competencies is an important prerequisite as the course provides specialised training in CBT and does not focus on developing the basics of good clinical practice;
+A foundation of basic clinical competencies is an important prerequisite as the course provides specialised training in CBT and does not focus on developing the basics of good clinical or therapeutic practice;

 - be 'psychologically minded'.
 Applicants should be used to working within the framework of psychological explanations of behaviour and using psychological treatment methods to achieve change.
 This does not imply commitment to any particular psychological model;